-The financial statements of the Company have been prepared and approved by the directors in accordance with UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006 and the legal requirements of the Companies Act 2006.
+The financial statements of the Company have been prepared and approved by the directors in accordance with UK-adopted international accounting standards and the legal requirements of the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention.